gardener/gardener/docs/proposals/08-shoot-additional-container-runtimes.md

 Gardener-managed Kubernetes clusters are sometimes used to run sensitive workloads, which sometimes are comprised of OCI images originating from untrusted sources.
 Additional use-cases want to leverage economy-of-scale to run workloads for multiple tenants on the same cluster.
 In some cases, Gardener users want to use operating systems which do not easily support the Docker engine.

-This proposal aims to migrate Gardener clusters to use CRI by default instead of the legacy Docker API, and to provide extension type for adding CRI shims (like [GVisor](https://gvisor.dev/) and [Kata Containers](https://katacontainers.io/)) which can be used to add support in Gardener clusters for these runtimes.
+This proposal aims to migrate Gardener Shoot clusters to use CRI by default instead of the legacy Docker API, and to provide extension type for adding CRI shims (like [GVisor](https://gvisor.dev/) and [Kata Containers](https://katacontainers.io/)) which can be used to add support in Gardener Shoot clusters for these runtimes.

 ## Motivation